sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-left-hand-walls.md

 ![](/img/south-wales/south-east-sandstone/LLANUTLH.gif)
 {.topo .w100}

 Although it can be approached from the right or the left, the most common method leads from the left and hence the routes are described thus.
-In the first small bay are three routes: **Hedge of Time (VS 4c)** an arete, **Conan's Boil (VS 4c)** a short wall to its right and **The Lapse (E1 5c)** a small wall at right-angles to these.
+In the first small bay are three routes: **Hedge of Time (VS 4c)** an arête, **Conan's Boil (VS 4c)** a short wall to its right and **The Lapse (E1 5c)** a small wall at right-angles to these.
 {.csa}

 **1. Rorama (6c)**